 The owners occasionally would bring in top jockeys like Willie Shoemaker and Bill Hartack for a few rides to boost interest.
 The 1965 Platte River flood killed a hundred horses and was expected to close the track, but the resourcefulness of GM Ivan Thomas opened the season in a month, only four days late.
 During the 1970s the track tried numerous gimmicks to hang on: night racing, harness racing, "future" wagering, and in 1981 it was the first track in the nation to offer wagering on another track.
 Twelve thousand showed up on Kentucky Derby Day that year to watch that race on closed-circuit television and wager nearly $1 million.
 The annual Muscular Dystrophy Association Media Races featured the only races between humans that could be bet on legally in the U.S. None of this could close the gap with Mile High, which consistently, year after year, drew three times as many fans and twice the profits per day.

 In 1981, the property was sold to the Talley Corporation and Denver developer Kenneth Good for $17.7 million -- more than one hundred times the original $160,000 purchase of Hazard Ranch in 1949.
 Racing continued only for as long as it took to get the building permits for an apartment, condo and office complex.
-The last of some 23,000 races was run on November 6, 1983 and construction began shortly thereafter on what today is known as the Centennial Downs at south Federal and Belleview.
+The last of some 23,000 races was run on November 6, 1983 and construction began shortly thereafter on residential housing.
+Today the area includes over 500 homes which are part of the Riverwalk Community.

 ____.
 Vertical File: "Centennial Race Track".